 And where can I see the letter or number of the subway to know which one I'm getting on?
 It appears on the first car of the subway although it is also posted outside each car so you can check it.
 Keep it in mind if inside the subway you need to ask for directions or routes.

-Look at the direction of the subway stations
+Pay attention to the direction of the subway stations

 As I said before, if you look at the New York subway map you can see that there are subway lines that go in different directions by forking two or more times (such as the orange or yellow line).